Want the perfect workout program?Take Quiz

 The muscle of the soul - the Psoas!
 The Psoas is an incredibly important muscle that many people don’t think about, which is regrettable, considering stretching and strengthening the psoas can make all the difference to how we feel and move.

-If you have low back pain, hip pain or various other tightness and stress in your body, stretching and/or strengthening the psoas can potentially completely fix these issues.
+If you have low back pain, hip pain or various other tightness and stress in your body, psoas stretches and strengthening exercises can potentially completely fix these issues.

 In this article, we are going to cover the following:

 So, without further ado, let’s dive in…